aradarbel10/aradarbel10.github.io/blog/binders-everywhere.md

 | Agda | `λα → e` | `f σ` | `(α : Set) → τ` |

 ## Type-level lambdas: from types to types
-In the previous section we saw terms (functions) that depend on types or, informally, "functions from types to terms".
+In the previous section we saw terms (generic functions) that depend on types or, informally, "functions from types to terms".
 Next we look at "functions from types to types".
 These rarely have explicit syntax in programming languages, but we can still write them explicitly by defining a type with parameters.
 Here's a random Haskell example:
 ```hs
 type Foo a b = Either String (a, b)
 ```